 The simple cash book is maintained strictly for cash transactions, a bank book being maintained separately for bank transactions.
+The form of a simple cash book is like that of any other account and is as follows:

 Dr. Receipts Payments Cr.
 Date Particulars LF Amount Date Particulars LF Amount